 This characteristic is perhaps the most important one because it changes the way of further evaluation.
 You do not need to delve into exploration to see the difference between painting and drawing, or photograph and fine art print.
 It is better to start with a different approach to each of them.

-If you want to know how to find the value of artwork, the first thing that you should pay your attention to is the name of the artist created it.
+If you want to know how to find the value of artwork, the first thing that you should pay attention to is the name of the artist who created it.
 Supposing there are two similar paintings, one signed by Vincent van Gogh and another by an unknown painter.
 The first one will be obviously far more valuable.

 3. Rarity and originality